thomasgtaylor/how.wtf/content/post/2023-03-22-filter-s3-files-in-bucket-by-pattern-using-aws-cli.md

 ---
-title: Filter S3 files in bucket by pattern using AWS CLI
-date: 2023-03-22T00:25:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-22 00:25:00-04:00
 description: How to filter S3 list-objects results by pattern
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
+title: Filter S3 files in bucket by pattern using AWS CLI
 ---

 Filtering S3 files using a pattern, or finding all files in an S3 bucket that contain a substring can be completed using the AWS CLI.